deepbsd/deepbsd.github.io/_posts/2021-02-23-Arch_Linux_Install_Script.markdown

 `curl -O https://raw.githubusercontent.com/deepbsd/farchi/master/simplest.sh`
 The `simplest.sh` file will appear in your root directory.
 You should edit the variables to conform to your preferences.
-For example, if you have a 20G virtual drive (or hard drive) and 4G of RAM, you'll perhaps want 10G of root partition and 8G of swap partition.
+For example, if you have a 20G virtual drive (or hard drive) and 2G of RAM, you'll perhaps want 10G of root partition and 4G of swap partition.
 You'll want your own hostname and so on.
 You'll need to edit the script before you run it, obviously.
+For testing on a VM I usually create a 30G virtual disk with 1G of RAM.

-The same applies to the Farchi script.
+You can grab the Farchi script like this:
 `curl -O https://raw.githubusercontent.com/deepbsd/farchi/master/farchi.sh`
 Obviously, my username on Github is deepbsd.
 The name of the repo is farchi.
 And you'll want to snag the master branch of that repo.

 Here's my `simplest.sh` script, which should just give you a starting place for your own script.
 This script does not install X.  You can have that as a future exercise!
-Or you can use my `install_x.sh` script if you need ideas.
+Or you can use my `install_x.sh` script at the same location if you need ideas.

 ```
  1	#!/usr/bin/env bash